victorvermot/so_long/README.md

 # Goals
 so_long is a project developped in ecole 42

-The goal of the project was to create a small top down 2D game using Minilibx, a library used to create graphical interfaces.
+The goal of the project was to create a small top down 2D game using Minilibx, a library that allows the creation of minimal graphical interfaces.
 The project looks to introduce skills in:
 - Sprites manipulation
 - Introduction to Graphic interface
 - Basic gameplay elements